So you're keen to attend #PSEWEB, but still need to convince your boss. But what do you say?

 - Working in digital requires that you consistently keep your skills sharp so that you can keep up with the latest technologies, trends, and algorithms.
 Attending #PSEWEB is a key opportunity to accomplish this through attending breakout sessions and by connecting with your peers.

 - Think of the #PSEWEB community as an expanded brain trust: participating means that you’re building your network of higher ed digital colleagues that you can converse with during and after the conference for questions, resources, and more.Why is this important to invest in right now?
 COVID-19 has thrown the world for a loop, and we have a lot to learn and adapt as the world re-opens.
 Tapping into what other institutions are doing (and how they’re accomplishing it) can be critically helpful when developing your own plan for any upcoming changes.
 During peak periods, it’s significantly easier to tap into an existing network than trying to make new connections on the fly.

 - With speakers hailing from across Canada, and a few from the US, our speaker roster demonstrates rich geographic, institutional, and topical depth from all areas of the postsecondary digital realm.
-See the full speakers list »
+See last year’s speakers list »

 - Interested in taking a workshop?
-These are hands-on workshops that are specially designed for higher ed at a price that’s designed to work with current higher ed budgets.
+We are planning hands-on workshops specially designed for higher ed at a price that’s designed to work with current higher ed budgets.
 You’ll be part of a small group of participants who will benefit from close attention from the facilitator, which means that you’ll come away from the workshop ready to apply new knowledge to your work life.
-More about the workshops »
+Explore the 2021 workshops »

 Level up: Personalize your request